 For the simplified metric, I love the concept, but it’s tough to create a unified metric that’s truly flexible enough for all the different permittees.

 I thought the Collaboration group had a lot of really good ideas.
-The joint funding concept makes me nervous, especially if it becomes required.
+The joint funding pool concept makes me nervous, especially if it becomes required like it has for SAM.

 Blair: On the simplified metric, was there any discussion on the level of rigor/modelling required to drive the equivalent area?
 Does it have to be based on WWHM, or could it use some other method?